 You dwell in a euphoric state when you are in love, and everything seems better.
-But for a healthy relationship, only love is not enough.
-Because relationships work on many things like compatibility, cooperation, and trust.
+But for maintaining a healthy relationship, only love is not enough.
+Because relationships are built on various values, including compatibility, compassion, loyalty, understanding, cooperation, and trust.
 Also, even if you have these qualities, your relationship can get difficult because of your goals or different priorities in life.

 In This Article

 When Love Is Not Enough To Save A Relationship

 Love is usually defined as the constant affection for someone.
 It is a beautiful emotion that brings euphoria to our lives when we are in its embrace.
 But certain things can alter this constant affection and change the meaning of love.
 Given below are certain major scenarios where love alone is not enough to save the relationship.

 1. When There Is A Lack Of Compatibility

 Those in a compatible relationship with their partner will work together at every level in life.
 Compatibility is sharing the same interests and goals and handling each other’s differences, resolving conflicts, and planning the future while staying on the same page and maintaining control of your life.
 It also means that each partner is able to engage in their own hobbies and interests and invest in their friendships outside the relationship.
 However, if there’s a lack of compatibility and if the timings are off, it can still lead to challenges.